martinwoitzik/redaxo-addon-article2json/README.md

 You will see a new menuitem on the sidebar which is called "REX2JSON".<br/>If you click on it you will be able to declare a specific JSON-Output to every module that is defined in your backend.<br/><br/>
 **NOTE:** If there are no modules available nothing can be edited!

 If there are modules available you can now press the "XML-Schema zuweisen/ändern" button for one of these.
-You will see an empty textarea.
+You will see an empty textarea.<br/>
 Now you can add a specific JSON-Output for the selected module, e.g.:

 ```